|Household projections in England

 (Coherence is the degree to which data that are derived from different sources or methods, but refer to the same topic, are similar.
 Comparability is the degree to which data can be compared over time and domain, for example, geographic level.)

-Household projections may be generated by other organisations.
-However, these often use a different methodology from that used for the ONS household projections and, therefore, produce different results.
+Household projections may be produced using different methodologies and assumptions to those used for the ONS household projections and, therefore, produce different results.

-different assumptions about the household population projections, for example, other organisations may have more detailed knowledge of the population that resides in communal establishments
+- different assumptions about the household population projections, for example, other organisations may have more detailed knowledge of the population that resides in CEs

-There are several important differences between the household representative rates (HRRs) used in the 2016-based household projections and previous sets of household projections, produced by MHCLG.
-Firstly, the demographic groups used for calculating HRRs in the 2016-based household projections are based on geography, age group and sex and do not include marital status, which the previous projections did.
-Secondly, we use a different definition of HRP, which is discussed in the concepts and definitions section in this report.
+There are two important differences between the HRRs used in the 2018-based household projections and previous sets of household projections, produced by the MHCLG (up to 2014-based).
+First, the demographic groups used for calculating the HRRs in the 2018-based household projections are based on geography, age group and sex and do not include marital status, unlike previous projections produced by the MHCLG.
+Secondly, we use a different definition of household reference person (HRP), which is referenced in the concepts and definitions subsection.

 Secondly, the change of HRP definition means it is no longer possible to use the 1971, 1981 and 1991 Census data used in the previous methodology in the production of household projections.
-Household data from these Censuses used the eldest male definition of HRP, therefore to include data from them in the methodology would require making complex adjustments of a similar nature to the adjustments made to 2011 Census data in the previous methodology.
-Our investigations have found that existing tables from the 1991 Census are not available in the required age-sex breakdowns to produce HRRs and we have confirmed that it is no longer possible to commission bespoke tables from these censuses.
-We would, therefore, have limited information on which to base such adjustments.
+Household data from these censuses used the eldest male definition of HRP.
+Therefore, to include data from these censuses in the methodology would require making complex adjustments of a similar nature to the adjustments made to 2011 Census data in the previous methodology.

 Concepts and definitions